-Waiting in line at the grocery store, for the next bus stop, at the bank, in the elevator, etc. doesn't have to be wasted time.
+Waiting in line at the grocery store, bus stop, bank, etc., doesn't have to be wasted time.
 Bring a book you’ve been meaning to read, clear a few emails, or catch up on status updates.
 Or simply let your mind wander and observe the world around you.
 You never know when your next great idea will hit you!

 Create a distraction-free zone where you can go to focus when necessary.
 Block time off on your calendar where you won’t be disturbed, turn off your email and message notifications (or better yet, disconnect from the internet entirely), and focus on a single important task for an hour or two.

-All of us have to collaborate with others at some level in order to do our jobs, so learning how to work effectively with others is an essential part of improving your own effectiveness at work.
+We all have to collaborate with others at some level to do our jobs, so learning how to work effectively with others is an essential part of improving your effectiveness at work.
 One of the best ways to avoid unnecessary rework and wasted time is to and miscommunications.
 Get it right the first time, and you’ll save yourself a ton of time and mental energy revising and redoing tasks.

-When you're interested in, challenged by, and good at the work you do, .
+When you're interested in, challenged by, and good at your work, .
 Consider which aspects of your job you look forward to, which skills you get the most praise for, and which types of projects your colleagues ask you for help with.

 Whether you work in marketing, project management, software development, or any other field, our will help you learn how to be more effective at work.